 Time-Space Tradeoffs for Learning Finite Functions from Random Evaluations, with Applications to Polynomials, Paul Beame, Shayan Oveis Gharan, Xin Yang, COLT 2018, Arxiv.

-On the Bias of Reed-Muller Codes over Odd Prime Fields, Paul Beame, Shayan Oveis Gharan, Xin Yang, Manuscripts, Arxiv.
+On the Bias of Reed-Muller Codes over Odd Prime Fields, Paul Beame, Shayan Oveis Gharan, Xin Yang, SIAM Journal on Discrete Mathematics 34 (2), 1232-1247, Arxiv.

 Total Least Squares Regression in Input Sparsity Time, Huian Diao, Zhao Song, David Woodruff, Xin Yang, NeurIPS 2019, Arxiv.